 (5) He uses a “dot-org” address rather than “dot-com.”

-And I’m not even going to look it up, but I’d be willing to bet that no one already owned www.ivey4nvad20.com, so this is even stupider.
+I didn’t even look it up, but I’d be willing to bet that no one already owned www.ivey4nvad20.com, so this is even stupider.

 But have no fear, there’s “more dumb to come.”
 Take a look at the message itself.
 It is a classic “I-letter” – and a lame one at that: